DoctorLai/VBScript_Obfuscator/README.md

-# VBScript Obfuscator in VBScript
+# VBScript Obfuscator/Defuscator in VBScript
 The VBScript Obfuscator written in [VBScript](https://isvbscriptdead.com/vbs-obfuscator/)

 # How to Use?